 Consequently, broadening concepts of national security issues has given rise to a patchwork of complex and dynamic FDI legislation across the world, each with different jurisdictional reach, transaction trigger thresholds and formal disclosure requirements – some mandatory, some voluntary.
 Global investors now must diligence FDI issues and allocate risks as part of their deal planning at an early stage of their transactions.

-This webinar will discuss the impact of the new UK National Security and Investment Act 2021, which will come fully into force on 4 January 2022, as informed by recent developments in the US CFIUS regime, and the implications for M&A transactions.
+This webinar discussed the impact of the new UK National Security and Investment Act 2021, which will come fully into force on 4 January 2022, as informed by recent developments in the US CFIUS regime, and the implications for M&A transactions.

 - Chris Blairs – Deputy Director, Department for Business, Energy & Industrial Strategy (BEIS)